Preventive Dentistry – Marion, OH

 Dental Checkups & Teeth Cleanings

 It doesn’t matter if you are 8 or 88, you should be committed to routine dental exams and cleanings at least once every six months.
 Not only do these appointments take less than an hour on average to complete, but they can also make the difference between having a healthy smile and missing cavities you didn’t know you had.
-During your checkup, Dr. Leon will examine your teeth, gums, and bite for any abnormalities.
+During your checkup, one of our dentists will examine your teeth, gums, and bite for any abnormalities.
 The more regularly you get these appointments completed, the more likely you will be to catch issues before they have a chance to cause problems.
 After your exam, a hygienist will also perform a thorough dental cleaning to remove any plaque or tartar that’s present.
 This cleaning is far more detailed than what you can perform at home.

 You can’t forget about the health of your gum tissue as it matters just as much as the health of your teeth.
 If you don’t practice proper hygiene, your gum tissue can easily develop an infection.
 Also known as periodontal disease, this condition can lead to redness, gum recession, sensitivity, chronic bad breath, and eventually tooth loss.
 During your visit, we always check for gum disease.
 If we do find it, we’ll perform a deep cleaning and apply unique antibiotics that swiftly remove it before it can cause severe problems.